Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 button_opacity: the opacity of button

+fps: frames per second of the screen

 key_settings: The dictionary of the 88 keys of the computer keyboard, please note that all the files in the sound path must contain the keys you have set to

-midi_device_id: This parameter is the id of the midi device after it is connected to the midi device (e.g. midi keyboard)
+midi_device_id: This parameter is the input port id of the MIDI device after it is connected to the MIDI device (e.g. MIDI keyboard)

+play_midi_port: the MIDI output port id when playing MIDI files

 language: the display language of the software, including main window buttons, chord names, messages and the window to choose MIDI files, currently only 'English' and 'Chinese' are supported

-fps: frames per second of the screen